I’ve decided to observe Lent again after a long time away from church. But I’m doing it in reverse.

 Religious Trauma — A Perpetual State of Lent

-The problem is, I feel like I’ve lived in a perpetual state of Lent most of my life.
+The problem is, I don’t want to go back to what I had.
+I need something new.
+I feel like I’ve lived in a perpetual state of Lent most of my life.
 It’s only gotten worse with age.
 I started PlayGrounding because I’ve had such a hard time letting go to enjoy anything at all.

-My lists of shoulds and shouldn’ts couldn't be any longer than they already are.
+My lists of shoulds and shouldn’ts couldn’t be any longer than they already are.
+How could adding one more during the Lenten season help?
 I carry the weight of the world on my shoulders whether the world knows it or not.
 It’s shaped my brain and made it really hard to enjoy life without crushing shoulds and shouldn’ts lurking around every corner.